Dacia Duster SUV - Interior & comfort

 Inside, the Dacia Duster has received a makeover in terms of both comfort and styling.
 The SUV has come a long way since it was introduced and its interior reflects this: build quality is good and the materials feel hard-wearing, if not particularly luxurious.
 The Duster’s seats are more comfortable than before, offering better support, extra padding and more adjustability.

 On the move, the Duster is now far more refined than before; there’s a noticeable drop in road and wind noise at a steady 60mph.
 Dacia says noise inside the car has been halved thanks to more sound deadening and thicker glass, among other fine detail changes.
+It's still fairly noisy compared with more expensive models like the Volkswagen T-Cross and the sound of the diesel, in particular, can be a bit wearing on long trips.

 The Dacia Duster easily holds its own against pricer rivals like the Renault Captur and SEAT Arona, but don’t expect quite the same level of polish as those cars.
 However, despite its low price, the Duster makes for perfectly comfortable everyday transport.